edumacsou/Fractal-Tree/README.md

 1. You will need the Python3 installed, it can be found [here](https://www.python.org/downloads).
 2. Download the file "Fractal-Tree.py" to a folder of your choice.
-3. Open your founder using the terminal with this command (use the path to your folder):
+3. Open your folder using the terminal with this command (use the path to your folder):
     ```
     cd C:\Users\MyName\Documents\Myfolder\
     ```